Dr-Hutchinson/programming_historian/evaluation/relevance_task/README.md

 ## Overview

-This repository contains the dataset and statistical analysis results for the study on the agreement between GPT-4 and Mistral.
+This repository contains the dataset and statistical analysis results for the study on the agreement between GPT-4 and Mistral on a relevance determination task in a retrieval augmented generation (RAG) pipeline.

 ## Contents

-- `complete_data_unscored.csv`: The complete dataset used for analysis.
+- `complete_data_unscored.csv`: The original dataset used for analysis.
+- `complete_data_scored.csv`: The dataset scored by GPT-4 for analysis of a relevance determination task by Mistral.
 - `statistical_results.csv`: Statistical summary of the analysis.
 - `README.md`: This file.
-- 'Evaluation_Notebook.ipynb': Juypter Notebook containing code used to run this analysis.
+- `Evaluation_Notebook.ipynb`: Juypter Notebook containing code used to run this analysis.

 ## Data Description